groupdocs-annotation/GroupDocs.Annotation-Docs/java/release-notes/release-notes-2021/groupdocs.annotation-for-java-21.7-release-notes.md

     {{< alert style="info" >}}This feature is only supported for Word processing documents.{{< /alert >}}

     Default value is *true*.
 If it is not needed to display replies and comments at the page preview - set *RenderComments* property to *false* (replies and comments still will be stored inside document).
-    Please notice, that *RenderComments* value will impact any document comments (doesn't matter if they were added by GroupDocs.Annotation orÿ some other application).
+    Please notice, that *RenderComments* value will impact any document comments (doesn't matter if they were added by GroupDocs.Annotation or  some other application).
     Here the code that demonstrates how display image preview without comments:

     ```csharp